tokkonopapa/WordPress-IP-Geo-Block/_posts/article/2017-01-22-api-class-library.md

 You might wonder why `z` + `cloudflare`?

-Well, it's just a matter of convenience of this plugin to give it a highest priority!
+Well, it's just a matter of convenience for this plugin to give it a highest priority!

 ### CloudFront ###